 Government Based Start-up Loans

-- Energy Saving Trust offers interest free loans for investment to reduce their carbon emissions.
+- Energy Saving Trust offers interest-free loans for investment to reduce their carbon emissions in Scotland.
 These loans have an interest rate of 0% or 5% for renewable energy investments.

-You could finance your start-up through a personal loan which will generally be secured on your house.
-This is always a high risk strategy because you personally are liable for the repayments and not your business.
+You could finance your startup through a secured personal loan against your house.
+Personal loans for business ventures is always a high-risk strategy because you are personally liable for the repayments and not your business.
 Some people remortgage their homes and don't make a success of their business and end up bankrupt.
-If you are thinking of this route then take specialist financial advice before proceeding.
+If you're thinking of this route, then take specialist financial advice before proceeding.

 Credit Card Debt

 Accessing cash or cash flow from a credit card is an easy option.

 To improve your cash flow, you should ensure you do not have outstanding balances on credit cards.
 You would not want to rely on this form of funding because the rates of interest are so very high so check with your accountant for other types of finance.

 Other Forms of Finance

 Various types of business grants are available.
 Grants are not loans in the traditional sense, but "gifts" that don't need repaying.
 Usually, the value is smaller and harder to receive.

 Government departments, universities, and local councils tend to offer grants to businesses, so check locally to see what could be available for your new venture.